AlignBot: Aligning VLM-powered Customized Task Planning with User Reminders Through Fine-Tuning for Household Robots: The AlignBot Approach

 \subsection{Case-Based Learning for Enhanced GPT Prompting}

 Long-horizon task planning in household robotics frequently encounters issues such as action omissions and sequence errors, undermining execution reliability.
 For example, a robot may attempt to place an object without first executing the necessary action of grasping it.
 To address these challenges, we propose a \emph{case-based learning} approach that enhances GPT-4o’s planning capabilities by incorporating relevant historical cases into the prompting process.
 This method involves dynamically retrieving the top-$k$ most relevant cases-specifically, past action plans that were both successful and approved by users-from historical dialogue data.
 Here, we refer to these as cases.
-The retrieved cases serve as reference examples for GPT-4o, providing contextual guidance based on prior successful executions.
-By leveraging similar and correct action sequences from past cases, we aim to improve the accuracy and robustness of the generated plans.
-The rationale behind this approach is that previous successful plans encapsulate effective solutions that can help prevent common errors in new tasks.
+These cases provide GPT-4o with contextual guidance from past successes.
+By using similar, correct past action sequences, we aim to improve plan accuracy and robustness.
+The rationale is that past successful plans contain effective solutions to prevent common errors.
 However, retrieving relevant cases in a multimodal context poses challenges due to the complexity of assessing similarity across different modalities~\cite{li2024survey}.
 To overcome this, we first select successful plans that match the same task description.
 We then utilize GPT-4o's feedback to evaluate and rank these plans based on their relevance and effectiveness.
-By dynamically integrating the most appropriate cases as references, GPT-4o can generate more accurate and comprehensive action sequences, thereby reducing omissions and enhancing overall task execution.
+By integrating the most appropriate cases, GPT-4o generates more accurate and comprehensive action sequences, reducing omissions and improving execution.